-Rivalry between siblings is an issue families have dealt with throughout the ages.
-The bible stories of Cain and Abel, Jacob and Esau, Rachel and Lea, Joseph and his brothers, is just to name a few.
+Rivalry between siblings is issue families have dealt with throughout the ages.
+The bible stories of Cain and Abel, Jacob and Esau, Rachel and Lea, Joseph and his brothers, are just to name a few.
 In these stories, sibling rivalry is the main plot.
-As long as there are more than one child in the family, sibling rivalry is inevitable.
+As long as there is more than one child in the family, sibling rivalry is inevitable.

 Here are some Do-s and Don’t-s for keeping sibling rivalry under control.

 - Spend time with each child individually.
 Protect that 1-to-1 time so that your child doesn’t feel that he/she always has to compete for your attention